MonkeyBenji/Fency/README.md

 The background.js defines a constant SUBSCRIPTIONS_DEFAULT with references to JSON files that define the content scripts that Fency loads.
 The current version of Fency does not yet allow the end user to add extra subscriptions.
 A developer can just edit the refered json files there to their own liking, references to local files (browser.runtime.getURL) will not get cached for an easier debugging experience.

+## Install to Firefox Developer Edition

+Zip it
+Go to about:addons
+Drag&Drop zip file to extension list
+(or click cog (settings) icon and choose Install from file)